bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

 ## Concurrent data access

 Database management systems are based on a client-server architecture.
 The client (the software we write) connects to the database and executes queries.
-We should always remember that there is a single database, but multiple clients involved here.
+We should always remember that there is a single database, but multiple clients are involved here.
 The purpose of the database system is to serve as many requests as possible; consequently, it **executes the queries concurrently**.
 In such a concurrent system, data access can overlap in the following ways.

 - If the concurrent data access (either read or write) concerns independent data, there is no problem, and the operations may proceed concurrently.
 - If all operations only read data, there is no issue either; multiple readers can access the same data.
 - However, if **the same data is accessed simultaneously** and **there is at least one writer**, a concurrency problem may manifest itself.

 This concurrency issue is analogous to the mutual exclusion problem known in operating systems and the various programming languages and frameworks.
-Concurrent data access in these scenarios usually involve mutual access to shared memory space, and the solution is ensuring mutual exclusion using some kind of guard.
+Concurrent data access in these scenarios usually involves mutual access to shared memory space, and the solution is to ensure mutual exclusion using some kind of guard.

 In database management systems, concurrency is related to the records (rows) of database tables, and the guards are transactions.